akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The girl blushed a little, but held her ground with head held high.

-“My lord, I am Beatrice, daughter of Harold Red-Wolf of *Stan-Way**, not five miles from here.
+“My lord, I am Beatrice, daughter of Harold Red-Wolf of *Stan-Way*, not five miles from here.
 He sends apology for not renewing friendship in person, for he is become old.”

 The king’s eyebrows shot up.

 “Hrathulfr?”

-He roared with laugher in sudden recognition.

-“No wonder, for you are a she-wolf yourself!
-I recall it now!
-My father the King gave your father a purse of silver for his damp trouble and my brother a whipping for his damp clothes.
-Your father went fishing for lampreys in the Severn and caught a loach with a wet wit.
-My brother Robert was ever more a bottom-feeder than a prince, and would have stayed on the riverbed had the Red-Wolf not hauled him to the bank.”
+He tilted his head as a distant memory stirred.

+“Not the same man who pulled my brother from the Severn?”

 Beatrice brightened.

-“He often tells that story, sire.
-He says the King’s brother was heavier than any salmon he ever netted.”
+“The very one, sire.
+He often tells how the King’s brother was heavier than any salmon he ever netted.”

-The King chuckled.
+He roared with excited laughter in sudden recognition.

+“Ha!
+Then it all returns to me!
+My father the King gave your father a purse of silver for his damp trouble, and my brother a whipping for his damp clothes.
+Your father went fishing for lampreys in the Severn and caught a loach with a wet wit instead.
+My brother Robert was ever more a sodden worm than a lord, and would have stayed on the riverbed had the Red‑Wolf not hauled him to the bank.”

+He looked at her and shook his head.

-“Well then,” said the king, “tell him I shall visit him next week to hear him tell it anew… and return his goose besides.”
+"Well, aren't you a fine she-wolf!
+Do not delay but go and tell your father that I shall visit him next week to hear him tell it anew… and return his goose besides and a larder to boot.”

-Sir Guy was still leaning by the door, goblet in his hand.
-The King’s eyes narrowed, having missed little in his court.
+As Beatrice turned to leave, the King's eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

 “And you, de Montfort—the door will hold up fine without you!
 If the daughter of a Red-Wolf can walk five miles with a basket, a knight of my guard can surely find some honest work to do before sunset.”

+It seemed that the King missed very little in his court.

 Beatrice caught the knight's eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
 It seemed the King, too, preferred men who worked for their supper.